d3ling/cartoonfilter/README.md

 Cartoon Filter uses Mask R-CNN and CartoonGAN machine learning models to turn people into cartoon characters.

-A GIF example is shown below where the person is stylized in Shinkai style.
+An example GIF is shown below where the person is stylized in Shinkai style.

 ![Alt Text](https://github.com/d3ling/cartoonfilter/blob/master/output.gif)